 3. Weight control.
 Diet and exercise will get you there.
 An obese person who sheds 20 pounds can expect a drop of 5 to 20 points in blood pressure over and above the benefits of diet and exercise.

-4. Moderate alcohol use.
-Light to moderate drinking to the tune of one to two drinks a day won't raise your blood pressure, but heavy drinking will.
+4. Limit alcohol use.
+Light to moderate drinking to the tune of no more than one drink a day won't raise your blood pressure, but heavy drinking will.

 5. Use nonsteroidal anti-inflammatory drugs (NSAIDs) judiciously.
 Long-term use of NSAIDs (ibuprofen, naproxen, others) can raise blood pressure, particularly in older people.